Welsh Government

 The current Welsh Government is a Labour minority administration, following the 2021 Senedd election.
-Mark Drakeford has been the first minister of Wales since December 2018.
+It is led by Eluned Morgan who has been the first minister of Wales since August 2024.

 History

 The Welsh Office

 Prior to devolution in 1999 many executive functions for Wales were carried out by the Secretary of State for Wales and the Welsh Office.
 The Welsh Office was a department in the Government of the United Kingdom with responsibilities for Wales.
 It was established in April 1965 to execute government policy in Wales, and was headed by the Secretary of State for Wales, a post which had been created in October 1964.
 The post however had no Welsh electoral mandate, and over the ensuing years there were complaints of a "democratic deficit".
 For eleven years prior to 1997 Wales had been represented in the Cabinet of the United Kingdom by a Secretary of State who did not represent a Welsh constituency at Westminster.
 These factors led to growing calls for political devolution.
 The Welsh Office was disbanded on 1 July 1999 when most of its powers were transferred to the National Assembly for Wales.